baxpr/probtrack/README.md

 - `target_mm3`: Volume of the target ROI in mm^3

 - `target_tracks`: Number of tracks from the source ROI that reached this target (distance-corrected if --pd option was used).
-This is the sum of streamline counts over this _single_ seeds_to_target image, and over the entire source ROI.
+This is the sum of streamline counts in this _single_ seeds_to_target image, over the entire source ROI.

 - `total_tracks`: Total number of tracks from the source (distance-corrected if --pd option was used).
 This is the sum of streamline counts over _all_ seeds_to_target images and over the entire source ROI.